ntop/PF_RING/doc/nbroker/api.rst

 The programmer API is defined into the nbroker_api.h header.
 Please refer to the API documentation for detailed informations.

-Please find below a sample application that is using the C API to set a "pass all" rule on the traffic, and only drop flows matching the provided filter.
-This is the typical case of an IDS which allows all the traffic to flow by default and only drops the unwanted traffic.
-In this example, the ens9 interface is the interface from which the IDS reads the packets to analyze.
+Please find below a sample application that is using the C API to set a "pass all" rule on the traffic, and only drop flows matching the provided filters.
+This is the typical case of an application (e.g. an IDS) that wants to inspect all traffic, exception made for selected traffic.
+In this example, the eth1 interface is the interface from which the application reads the packets to analyse.

 .. code-block:: c